ipa-rar/ansible-edge-deployment/README.md

-# Continuous Deployment pipeline for Better Factory
+# Continuous Deployment pipeline for Temporal Heat Map of Human Occupancy(THMHO: BetterFactory)

  An automated pipeline for rolling deployment for a network of 2D lidar system using Red Hat Ansible automation tool.